Advanced Billing Invoices

 - Due Date is the date the invoice payment is due.

 The due date field may be controlled for renewals through the Net Terms functionality, and optionally for remittance signups.
 This means payment won’t be attempted until the specified date and dunning will follow if the payment fails.
-When creating one-time invoices, you may set a due date of your choice.
+When creating Ad Hoc Invoices, you may set a due date of your choice.

 The important thing to remember is that each invoice has its own payment collection method.
 As an example, let’s say a subscription is set to remittance billing upon sign up.
 The first invoice generated, INV-A, is treated as remittance.
 Then, soon after, the subscription is changed to automatic while INV-A is still not paid.